Get our FREE Guide: 21 Days to a Better Financial Life!

 5) Move or Travel Full-Time

 Finally, I want to introduce a concept called geographic arbitrage.
 Certain cities are less expensive than others.
-While you may not live for free, per se, it is possible to either move somewhere with a lower cost of living or travel full-time.
+While you may not live for free, per se, it is possible to sell your house and either move somewhere with a lower cost of living or travel full-time.

 Here’s what I mean.
 If the COVID crisis has taught us anything, it’s that the vast majority of people can successfully work remotely.
 If you can arrange a remote work agreement and remain in your current job, you can move somewhere with a lower cost of living, reducing your housing cost.